-- · Inadequate draft due to environmental conditions
+- · Inadequate draft due to environmental conditions - Downdrafts - Tight sealing construction of the structure - Mechanical exhausting devices - Improper positioning of the chimney in a not-recommended location on the roof.

-- Downdrafts

-- Tight sealing construction of the structure

-- Mechanical exhausting devices

-- Improper location of the chimney

 D. Negative Pressure

 WARNING!
 Risk of Asphyxiation!
 Negative pressure can cause spillage of combustion fumes and soot.
 Fire must draft properly for safe operation.